 3. Go Old-School with Photography

 If you’re used to snapping pictures with your smartphone, consider going back to basics and carrying a camera with film.
 “There is a physicality to carrying a camera,” Clemence says.
 “Plus, with film, you don’t have unlimited storage, so you are more deliberate about the pictures you take.”
 Working with film forces you to consider the light more carefully, to ponder the angle, and to frame shots.
 If you don’t want to go cold turkey with your digital camera, then select one day to try the old-school approach.
 See if it helps you pay more attention to the moment and the experience you’re having as you explore your surroundings.

 4. Disconnect From Devices

 “Mindful travel is about disconnecting from your devices so that you can connect with your destination,” Clemence says.
 You don’t have to abandon all technology to be mindful (in fact, you may discover you love using a meditation app), but consider whether technology is making things too predictable.
 “By using our phones too much, we take the element of surprise out of travel.
 We look up where to eat or what to see.
 It removes the element of chance,” Clemence says.
-Sometimes it’s easier to be present in a moment that hasn’t been over-planned.
+Sometimes it’s being present while traveling is easier in a moment that hasn’t been over-planned.

 5. Carry a Sketch Journal